-Financial Goals Set for 2015 Annual Performance.
-In March 2015, the Board selected the achievement of \$554.2 million of non-GAAP revenue and \$2.43 of Non-GAAP EPS, as the primary corporate performance goals for 2015 (together, the "Financial Goals"), each with an assigned weight of 50% of the overall Financial Goals.
-The Board selected these Financial Goals because it felt they would be the best indicators of achievement of our 2015 operating plan, and the factors that would be most critical to increasing the value of our common stock, thereby aligning the financial interests of the NEOs with those of the stockholders.
+Financial Goals Set for 2016 Annual Performance.
+In February 2016, the Board selected the achievement of \$574.9 million of non-GAAP revenue and \$2.73 of non-GAAP EPS.
+After the acquisition of Yodle, Inc. in March 2016 and as a result of Yodle's additional revenue but lower profitability, the Board selected the achievement of \$763.5 million of non-GAAP revenue and \$2.68 of non-GAAP EPS, as the primary corporate performance goals for 2016 (together, the "Financial Goals"), each with an assigned weight of 50% of the overall Financial Goals.
+The Board selected these Financial Goals because it felt they would be the best indicators of achievement of our 2016 operating plan, and the factors that would be most critical to increasing the value of our common stock, thereby aligning the financial interests of the NEOs with those of the stockholders.
 If we did not achieve both Financial Goals, the Compensation Committee still had the discretion to award bonuses.
 Exceeding Financial Goals could result in bonus payouts above the target levels.